 The operation of the treasury function is governed by specific policies and procedures that set out specific guidelines for the management of liquidity, credit and market risks associated with the financing activities of the Group.
-The treasury policies and procedures are incorporated in the Group's annual report and financial statements.
+The key elements of the treasury policies and procedures are incorporated in the Group's annual report and financial statements.

-Copies of the Group's annual report and financial statements may be obtained from The Company Secretary's Office address mentioned in note 13.
+Copies of the Group's annual report and financial statements may be obtained from The Company Secretary's Office address mentioned in Note 13.